 The Santa Anita Turf course, recently resurfaced in the fall of 2016, is an equally quick strip.
 Grass racing generally favors horses who can sprint home in the late stages of a race, but at Santa Anita, early speed tends to last longer over the smooth, putting green-like surface.
 Turf sprints at Santa Anita are generally carded at the 6.5-furlong distance, featuring a unique dogleg with a downhill slope.
 Horses sprinting down the hill must pass over a thin strip of dirt before hitting the final home stretch.
 These races generally favor horses who have experience navigating the tricky course and can be very entertaining to watch and wager upon.
-For all major races at Santa Anita check the news section at for expert picks and analysis.
+For all major races at Santa Anita check the news section at for free picks and analysis.

 Santa Anita Race Results